Hazeman27/save-princesses/README.md

 scenario, then our program will take
 `O(2 * P * P! + P! * P * ((|V| + 4 * log|V|) + L + M) + O(N!^2))` time to compute the
-best path. `4` is the maximum amount of edges that node may have in the *Manhattan* like paths, which is exactly the case with our maze.
+best path. `4` is the maximum amount of edges that node may have in the *Manhattan* like paths, which is exactly the case with our mazes.

 Each node of the graph has a structure: